raspberrypilearning/dojo-mentoring/en/step_2.md

 It is important for volunteers to take responsibility for promoting good and courteous behaviour themselves during the Dojo too.

 --- task ---
 Use praise consistently and fairly ie. avoid favouritism.

+--- /task ---

+--- task ---
 Involve and motivate young people by discussing and supporting them with projects appropriate to their needs and experience.

 --- /task ---